Architectonica maxima

-Architectonica maxima, common name giant sundial, is a species of sea snail, a marine gastropod mollusk in the family Architectonicidae, which are known as the staircase shells or sundials.
+Architectonica maxima, the giant sundial, is a species of sea snail, a marine gastropod mollusk in the family Architectonicidae, which are known as the staircase shells or sundials.

 Description

-Architectonica maxima has a shell that reaches 19 – 82 mm and it is the largest member of the sundial family.
+Architectonica maxima has a shell that reaches 19–82 mm and it is the largest member of the sundial family.
 This shell is low-spired and quite flattened, with a beaded surface.
 The shoulder slope is divided into two ribs by a spiral groove.
 The basic color is cream, with brown spots.

+(Original description in Latin) The low-conical shell is radiately grooved, at first slightly granular.
+It is grayish-tawny in color.
+The whorls show three grooves.
+The sutures are broadly channeled and bordered by a sutural band that is articulated with white and chestnut-brown markings.
+The band below the suture is unspotted and of the same color as the rest of the shell.
+The lowest band of the body whorl, and the broad band of the penultimate whorl are articulated with chestnut markings that equal in breadth the single-threaded space between them.
+The umbilicus occupies three-fourths of the diameter exceeding the body whorl, and is encircled by small whitish crenulations.

 Distribution

 This species can be found in the Indo-Pacific, from East Africa and the Persian Gulf to western Pacific, Japan, eastern Australia, New Zealand, New Caledonia and Hawaii.

 Habitat

 Giant sundial is a carnivore deeper water sea snail living on sandy patches and muddy sublittoral bottoms, close to soft corals, at a depth of 10 – 280 m.